 Suppose you select a higher resolution in the settings.
 In that case, you may suffer from video buffering as your internet cannot download the video data fast enough for it to play smoothly.

 Top tip to make sure your videos are fully processed when publishing

 Whenever you upload a video to YouTube, schedule your video at least an hour in advance.
-This should allow enough time for the high-quality version of your video to process entirely and for early viewers to get the full quality of the video and stop some complaints about poor video quality.
+This should allow enough time for the high-quality version of your video to process entirely and for early viewers to get the full quality and stop some complaints about poor video quality.

-If you have a popular channel, this is something you can experience where people will watch your video within the first couple of minutes after uploading.
+If you have a popular channel, you can experience this where people will watch your video within the first couple of minutes after uploading.
 Make sure they also have the best experience by scheduling your videos an hour or two (at least) in advance.